mabihan/saas-keycloak/README.md

 - Create the role named as 'branch_office', and set the Composite Roles to 'ON'.
 In Client Roles, select the 'backend-api', and in Available Roles, select the 'branch_office' to Add Selected.

 ##### Create the Users:
 - Create the user branch_office_1 and branch_office_2.
 In Credentials Tab, set the password to '123456' and set Temporary to 'OFF'.
-In Role Mappings Tab, in Available Roles, select the 'branch_office' to Add Selected.
+In Role Mappings Tab, in Available Roles(Realm Roles and Client Roles), select the 'branch_office' to Add Selected.
-- Create the user company_1.
-In Credentials Tab, set the password to '123456' and set Temporary to 'OFF'.
-In Role Mappings Tab, in Available Roles, select the 'company' to Add Selected.

 ##### In Postgress Database
 - Create the schema, named as master.